FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 name 'netconf-testtool-[version]-executable.jar' (version placeholder depends on used release).

-NETCONF test-tool is also available at frinx artifactory <https://artifactory.frinx.io/>.
+Up-to-date NETCONF testtool is also available at frinx artifactory <https://artifactory.frinx.io/>.

 ### Starting of the test-tool

-After NETCONF test-tool has been built, it can be used using the following command:
+After NETCONF testtool has been built, it can be used using the following command:

 ```